How to Install a Python Module?

 pip install -e git+<https://github.com/myrepo.git#egg=packagename>

 Installing Python modules on Unix/macOS

 Make sure that you have pip installed.
-Type the below command in your terminal verify if the pip is installed or not.
+Type the below command in your terminal to verify if the pip is installed or not.

 python3 -m pip --version